HOSPICE PHYSICIAN AND END-OF-LIFE DOULA

 The film will bring you inside the world of conscious dying, traveling hand-in-hand with Ethan "E3” on his profoundly vulnerable journey to the other side.
 At the height of the pandemic he became a beloved social media influencer.
 He inspired thousands around the world with his message of conscious dying: “I am embodied.
 I am empowered.
 I am ecstatic.”
 This film is part of his powerful legacy.

-You can view the teaser trailer below.
+You can view the teaser trailer above.
 If you are inspired, please donate to support the production/post-production of this film:

 http://www.gleaningsfoundation.org/?page_id=1154